revel/revel.github.io/manual/appconf.md

 #### `app.secret`

-The secret key used for cryptographic operations ([`revel.Sign`](../docs/godoc/util.html#Sign)).
-Revel also uses it internally to sign session cookies.
-Setting it to empty string disables signing.
+The secret key used for cryptographic operations, see [`revel.Sign`](../docs/godoc/util.html#Sign).
+- Revel also uses it internally to sign [session](session.html) cookies.
+- Setting it to empty string disables signing and is not recommended.

-It is set to a random string when initializing a new project (using `revel new`)
+- It is set to a random string when initializing a new project with [`revel new`](tool.html#new)

 Example:
 {% highlight ini %}